bakostamas/weather-station/deploy/DEPLOYMENT_INFO.md

 ## Use Python 3.x version!

-## You msut register on openweathermap.org and get your appid
+## You must register on openweathermap.org and get your appid
-Go to openweathermap.org website and register (the free plan is suitable).
+Go to http://openweathermap.org/ website and register (the free plan is suitable).
-You will get your private appid.
+After registration you will get your private appid.
-Open app_settings.py file and set your private appid at section appid = ''
+Now open the app_settings.py file and set your private appid at section appid = ''.

 ## Set up you city's code